Rabindranath Tagore Biography: Early Life, Education, Works and Achievements

 His traditional education began in Brighton, East Sussex, England, at a public school.
-In 1878, he went to England to become a barrister to fulfil his father's wish.
+In 1878, he went to England to become a barrister to fulfill his father's wish.
 He was not much interested in school learning and later also he joined University College in London to learn law but he dropped this and learned various works of Shakespeare on his own.
 He also learned the essence of English, Irish and Scottish literature and music; he returned to India and married Mrinalini Devi.

 Rabindranath Tagore: Established Shantiniketan

 Let us tell you that Rabindranath Tagore envisioned a centre of learning which would have the best of both the east and the west.
 He established the Visva Bharati University in West Bengal.
 It consists of two campuses one at Shantiniketan and the other at Sriniketan.
-Sriniketan focuses on agriculture, adult education, village, cottage industries and handicrafts.
+Sriniketan focuses on agriculture, adult education, village, cottage industries, and handicrafts.